jacobwilliams/bspline-fortran/README.md

 subroutine db6val(xval,yval,zval,qval,rval,sval,idx,idy,idz,idq,idr,ids,tx,ty,tz,tq,tr,ts,nx,ny,nz,nq,nr,ns,kx,ky,kz,kq,kr,ks,bcoef,f,iflag,inbvx,inbvy,inbvz,inbvq,inbvr,inbvs,iloy,iloz,iloq,ilor,ilos)
 ```

 The ```ink``` routines compute the interpolant coefficients, and the ```val``` routines evalute the interpolant at the specified value of each coordinate.
-Eventually, object-oriented wrappers will be created for these routines for ease of use.
 The 2D and 3D routines are extensively refactored versions of the original routines from the [NIST Core Math Library](http://www.nist.gov/itl/math/mcsd-software.cfm).
 The others are new, and are simply extensions of the same algorithm into the other dimensions.

 ## Object-oriented interface